Rsync: History

-Because of the flexibility, speed, and scriptability of rsync, it has become a standard Linux utility, included in all popular Linux distributions.
+Because of its flexibility, speed, and scriptability, rsync has become a standard Linux utility, included in all popular Linux distributions.
 It has been ported to Windows (via Cygwin, Grsync, or SFU), FreeBSD, NetBSD, OpenBSD, and macOS.

 Use

-Similar to cp, rcp and scp, rsync requires the specification of a source and of a destination, of which at least one must be local.
+Similar to cp, rcp and scp, rsync requires the specification of a source and a destination, of which at least one must be local.